section-engineering-education/engineering-education/articles/android-viewpager2/index.md

 `ViewPager2` is often integrated with `TabLayout`.
 A `TabLayout` indicates the current page and allows a user to switch through pages.

 `ViewPager2` is a newer version of the `ViewPager` library.
-Its significant difference from the old library is the use of a `RecyclerView` adapter.
+A significant difference from the old library is the use of a `RecyclerView` adapter.
 With this, views are now recycled.
 This improves user experience by making smooth transitions and minimizing memory usage.

 This article goes through implementing `ViewPager2` and `TabLayout` in an Android application.